simonambridge/RTFAP2/README.md

 SELECT * FROM rtfap.transactions where solr_query = '{"q":"*:*", "fq":["txn_time:[NOW-1MINUTE TO *]", "tags:Fraudulent"]}';
 ```
 These samples demonstrate that full, ad-hoc search on any of the transaction fields is possible including amounts, merchants etc.
 We will use queries like this to build the ReST interface.
+You can explore the list of provided ReST queries here: http://github.com/simonambridge/RTFAP2/tree/master/Solr_Queries.md

 ## Querying Data Using A ReST API with Node.js and D3